-The Middle East Center Outreach Program at the University of Pennsylvania is uniquely situated to offer K-12 educators and the wider public in the Greater Philadelphia area access to the multitude of resources available at Penn.
-Our outreach activities reflect the diverse nature of the Middle East, and cover a wide array of religions, languages, civilizations, countries, and contemporary issues in the Middle East.
+The Middle East Center Outreach Program offers K-12 educators and the wider public in the Greater Philadelphia area access to a multitude of resources available at Penn.
+Our outreach activities reflect the diverse nature of the Middle East, and cover a wide array of religions, languages, civilizations, countries, and contemporary issues in the region.
 We are available to cater to the different needs and interests of educators, the media, religious congregations, and the general public.
-Although the MEC takes no official stance on any controversial topics, we provide a public forum for dialogue on issues related to the region.
-To be added to our list serve for educators follow this link.
-Once you become a member you will be keep up to date on upcoming workshops, events, programming, etc, geared specifically for educators.

 Services and Resources for Educators and the Public

 The Middle East Center offers a number of workshops for teachers, either independently or in collaboration with other organizations such as the World Affairs Council, the University of Pennsylvania Museum of Archaeology and Anthropology, and other National Resource Centers at Penn.
-All participants receive information packets with such resources as maps, background materials and articles, timelines, and suggested lesson plans.
+To stay informed on upcoming workshops and teachers trainings visit our events calendar or join our listserv.

 We are available to consult with K-12 educators and the public on all needs or issues.
 Our staff can help teachers locate appropriate written and audiovisual materials to strengthen their units on the Middle East, or help provide background information on a particular topic for members of the public who would like to learn more about the Middle East.